HansrajS1/Random-Text-Generator/README.md

-# 📝 Random Text Generator
+# 📝 Random Text Generator using gpt-2 and flask

 This project generates **random yet realistic-looking text**